 - Now make another fold on the same right portion from the crease.

 - Flip the paper over and open the top or right flap.

 - Fold the bottom or left to meet the crease in the center.

 - Now fold the top or right flap to the edge of the bottom or left flap.

 - Flip the paper and place it vertically.
 Now fold down half of the top portion to make a slanting top of the cap.

 - You can add a pom-pom on the tip of the slanted top if you want.

 3. Christmas Tree

 Have you already bought a big Christmas tree for the party but the kids want ones for their rooms as well?
 Help is at hand!
 All you need to figure out is how to make an origami Christmas tree and you can make as many as you need, as big or small as suitable!
-These also look terrific when put up as window or door decorations.
-If you’re wondering how to make origami Christmas ornaments for your little trees, just ask your children.
-They are the experts with glitter on paper!
+These also look terrific when you put them up as window and door decorations.
+Just follow the given steps and you are good to go.

 4. Wintry Snowflake